ElektraInitiative/libelektra/src/bindings/gsettings/README.md

 make
 ```

- * GSETTINGS_MODULE_PRIORITY set this value above the value of othe GSettingsBackend modules so it gets selected as default
+ * GSETTINGS_MODULE_PRIORITY set this value above the value of other GSettingsBackend modules so it gets selected as default
   * the dconf GSettingsBackend is known to have a value of `100`

 # Installation